Last Updated on June 17, 2025

 (Station: Westminster)

-When you leave the War Rooms head back and tour Westminster Abbey, just a few minute’s walk.
+When you leave the War Rooms, head back and tour Westminster Abbey, just a few minutes walk away.
 After leaving the Abbey, admire the Parliament building (guided tours on Saturdays throughout the year and most weekdays when Parliament is not in session) and Big Ben.

-Adjacent to the Tate you’ll find Shakespeare’s Globe, a recreation of an Elizabethan Theatre.
+Adjacent to the Tate is Shakespeare’s Globe, a recreation of an Elizabethan Theatre.
 Due to London’s weather, performances are only given part of the year.

 A London Walking Tour of Trafalgar Square